Mental health advocate Debbie Osteen serves on the National Association for Behavioral Healthcare (NABH) Executive Committee.

 Did you know?

-As the largest facility-based behavioral health provider in the country, UHS serves more than 455,000 individuals each year.
+UHS is the largest facility-based behavioral health provider in the country and serves more than 600,000 individuals globally each year.
 We recognize our responsibility to these individuals and their families and treat our patients with dignity and respect in a supportive environment.

-As she continues her constant efforts to change the conversation around mental health and remove the stigma of seeking treatment, Debbie Osteen, UHS Executive Vice President and President of the Behavioral Health Division, has a new platform to speak from.
-Osteen was elected the 2017 Chair of the National Association of Psychiatric Health Systems (NAPHS) Board of Directors.
+As she continues her efforts to change the conversation around mental health and remove the stigma of seeking treatment, Debbie Osteen, UHS Executive Vice President and President of the Behavioral Health Division, has a new platform from which to speak.
+Osteen was elected to serve on the Executive Committee of the National Association for Behavioral Healthcare (NABH).

-“In my role as board chair, I will work to ensure that behavioral health remains a top policy issue, and we continue to positively transform care for the millions of Americans affected by mental illnesses each year,” Osteen said.
+“In my role on the executive committee, I will work to ensure that behavioral health remains a top policy issue, and we continue to positively transform care for the millions of Americans affected by mental illnesses each year,” Osteen said.

-Founded in 1933, the NAPHS advocates for behavioral health and represents provider systems that are committed to the delivery of responsive, accountable and clinically effective prevention, treatment and care for children, adolescents, adults and older adults with mental and substance use disorders.
-Previously, Osteen has served as President of the NAPH and has been a member of the Executive Committee.
+Founded in 1933, the NABH (formerly known as NAPHS) advocates for behavioral health and represents provider systems that are committed to the delivery of responsive, accountable and clinically effective prevention, treatment and care for children, adolescents, adults and older adults with mental and substance use disorders.

-Osteen also initiated the UHS affiliation with the National Action Alliance for Suicide Prevention, where she serves on the Executive Committee.
+Osteen also initiated the UHS affiliation with the National Action Alliance for Suicide Prevention.
 The Action Alliance is committed to advancing the national strategy for suicide prevention.
 As a result, several UHS facilities have adopted the Zero Suicide approach, a commitment to suicide prevention in health and behavioral healthcare systems.

 Through all of her efforts, the primary goal has remained the same: to help patients get better so they can live better lives.